VitaAmbroz/360Tracking/README.md

 ## Improvements of Single Object Tracking (SOT) in 360° video

 Ordinary trackers can fail or produce false positive results when tracking in equirectangular projection of 360° videos.
 The reasons of failures could be similar as in ordinary videos with limited field of view (e.g. occlusion).
-Although there might be other problems be caused by equirectangular distortion.
+Although there might be other problems caused by equirectangular distortion.
 Moreover in equirectangular panorama the tracked object can cross horizontal borders of equirectangular frame.
 You could see how the state-of-the-art tracker [KYS](https://github.com/visionml/pytracking) generates false positives and fails below.

 <p align="center">
     <img src="./code/.fig/kys_default.gif" alt="kys_default"  />